IBM/db2forzosdeveloperextension-about/docs/the-basics/creating-a-database-connection.md

    ![Java truststore and Java KeyStore properties]({{site.baseurl}}/assets/images/db2-connection-ssl-tls.png)

+If you're using encrypted password security (security mechanism 7) or encrypted user ID and encrypted password security (security mechanism 9), you'll need one of the following set of properties:

+   - For encrypted password security, set the `securityMechanism` property to `7` and set the `encryptionAlgorithm` property to the appropriate value for your environment.
+   - For encrypted user ID and encrypted password security, set the `securityMechanism` property to `9` and set the `encryptionAlgorithm` property to the appropriate value for your environment.

 4. Click **Finish** to establish an SSL connection to the Db2 server.

 For more information, see [Configuring connections under the IBM Data Server Driver for JDBC and SQLJ to use SSL](https://www.ibm.com/docs/en/db2-for-zos/13?topic=dsdjsss-configuring-connections-under-data-server-driver-jdbc-sqlj-use-ssl).